Quick/Nimble/README.md

 expect(actual).to(satisfyAnyOf(beLessThan(10), beGreaterThan(20)))

-// can include any number of matchers -- the following will pass expect(6).to(satisfyAnyOf(equal(2), equal(3), equal(4), equal(5), equal(6), equal(7)))
+// can include any number of matchers -- the following will pass
+// **be careful** -- too many matchers can be the sign of an unfocused test expect(6).to(satisfyAnyOf(equal(2), equal(3), equal(4), equal(5), equal(6), equal(7)))
 ```